How to Read Wine Labels: A Beginner’s Guide

 There is no universal standard for wine labels.
 Each country has developed its own conventions.

-New World producers, such as those in the United States, Australia, Chile, or South Africa, usually feature the grape varietal clearly on the front label.
+New World producers, such as those in the United States, Australia, Chile, or South Africa, usually feature the grape variety clearly on the front label.
 Old World producers in Europe often highlight the region instead, expecting consumers to know which grapes are traditionally grown there.

 Even though formats vary, some elements appear on almost every label.
 To make things clearer, here are three real examples that illustrate how labels communicate key information.

-Modà Montepulciano d’Abruzzo DOC – Talamonti
+Modà Montepulciano d’Abruzzo DOC, Talamonti

 Label of Modà Montepulciano d’Abruzzo DOC by Talamonti, illustrating how Old World wines combine grape and region in a single designation.